Music: Loreena McKennitt

 - Non-Appearing Title: The majority of her original songs which are not poems set to music or traditional songs have titles like this (though they are usually still thematically appropriate).
 Even a few of the poems and traditional songs have titles like this too.
 Examples include: "The Mystic's Dream", "The Dark Night of the Soul", "Full Circle", and "Skellig" (the title of which makes no sense unless one reads the liner notes for the explanation).

 - Notable Original Music: Wrote the soundtrack for the made-for-TV documentary "Goddess Remembered".
 One song from this, "Ancient Pines", appears on Parallel Dreams.
+She also wrote the theme music for "The Burning Times" (a feminist re-interpretation of the witchcraft trials), which she reworked as "Tango to Evora."

 - Passing the Torch: The monk of "Skellig", giving the books he has written to a younger monk named John so as to keep knowledge and education alive.